Fantom-foundation/lachesis_launch/README.md

 ### Overview

-The latest version of a blockchain node for the Opera network is `go-opera 1.1.0-rc.3`.
-The previous version is the `go-opera 1.0.2`.
+The latest version of a blockchain node for the Opera network is `go-opera 1.1.1-rc.1`.
+The oldest supported version is `go-opera 1.1.0-rc.4`.

 ### Instructions for a validator